tshauck/msn-kit/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -o <output-format>        The output file to write to [default: mgf] [possible values: json, mgf]
+    -o <output-format>        The output file to write to [default: mgf]

 SUBCOMMANDS:
     head               Similar to head(1) in that it can output the top n records from an MGF file
-    help               Prints this message or the help of the given subcommand(s) metadata-filter    Select spetra based on the key value pairs in the metadata
+    help               Prints this message or the help of the given subcommand(s) metadata-filter    Select spectra based on the key value pairs in the metadata stats              Compute stats for inputs
 ```

 Yours may look different depending on the version that was installed vs the